klust/MiscExperiments/EESSI/Modules/README.md

      for that family.
   3. As the steps taken in the previous option are enough to select the right compatibility layer, we can then run a script from the init directory to determine the right version of the software stack.
-This requires some more advanced Lua programming to capture the output of a command run in the shell.
+Lmod does have the ``capture``  and ``subprocess`` functions to run external programs and capture the output which we can use to run the Python script that is used in the regular EESSI initialisation script.

 ## Implementation